What is PROPRANOLOL HCL?

 What may interact with PROPRANOLOL HCL?

 See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
-Some products that may interact with this drug include: alpha blockers (such as prazosin), aluminum hydroxide, anticholinergics (such as atropine, scopolamine), chlorpromazine, other drugs to treat high blood pressure (such as clonidine, hydralazine, methyldopa), epinephrine, fezolinetant, fingolimod, haloperidol, other heart medications (such as digoxin, disopyramide, propafenone, quinidine), mefloquine, rizatriptan, theophylline, thioridazine, thyroid hormones (such as levothyroxine), warfarin.
+Some products that may interact with this drug include: alpha blockers (such as prazosin), aluminum hydroxide, chlorpromazine, other drugs to treat high blood pressure (such as clonidine, hydralazine, methyldopa), epinephrine, fezolinetant, fingolimod, haloperidol, other heart medications (such as digoxin, disopyramide, propafenone, quinidine), mefloquine, rizatriptan, theophylline, thioridazine, thyroid hormones (such as levothyroxine), warfarin.
 Other medications can affect the removal of propranolol from your body, which may affect how propranolol works.
 Examples include cimetidine, St. John's wort, certain SSRI antidepressants (such as fluoxetine, fluvoxamine, paroxetine), rifamycins (such as rifabutin), among others.
 Some products have ingredients that could raise your heart rate or blood pressure.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products, diet aids, or NSAIDs such as ibuprofen/naproxen).
-This medication may interfere with certain laboratory tests (including glaucoma screening test, cardiovascular stress testing using arbutamine), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as glaucoma screening test), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 What should I watch for while using PROPRANOLOL HCL?